We mote how even "The Apostle Paul" never called himself that. Usually, "Paul, an apostle." And usually followed by "a servant/prisoner of Christ:..

 Another post from Gombis:

-This sounded outrageous and obviously wrong, so I asked how he could possibly have arrived at that notion.
-He directed my attention to vv.
-15-16.
-We were looking at the NASB:
+so I asked how he could possibly have arrived at that notion.
+He

 For perhaps he was for this reason separated from you for a while, that you would have him back forever, no longer as a slave, but more than a slave, a beloved brother, especially to me, but how much more to you, both in the flesh and in the Lord.

-I hadn’t studied this letter all that closely previously, so I assumed that Paul’s indication that they were brothers “both in the flesh and in the Lord” must mean something else.
-Other translations make this very assumption:
+that Paul’s indication that they were brothers “both in the flesh and in

 Perhaps the reason he was separated from you for a little while was that you might have him back forever—no longer as a slave, but better than a slave, as a dear brother.
 He is very dear to me but even dearer to you, both as a fellow man and as a brother in the Lord (NIV).